math123456789/phase/README.md

-There are  different types of Normalization
+There are  mainly 3 types  of Normalization
 + **1NF**
 + **2NF**
 + **3NF**